 In 1905, Concordia added a two-year normal program to its offerings.
 Concordia first granted a Bachelor of Science degree for elementary teachers in 1939.
 The secondary education program was added in 1958 and the graduate program in 1966.
 Current undergraduate programs in teacher education are early childhood, special education, elementary, middle-level, and secondary education.
 Graduate-level programs include elementary and secondary school administration, literacy, early childhood education, ELL/ESL, and curriculum and instruction.
 An initial endorsement graduate level special education program was added in March 2012.
 All teacher education programs comply with State of Nebraska requirements and all graduates are eligible for state certification.
 Concordia University enrolls an increasing number of teacher education students seeking public school careers.
 Besides the Bachelor of Science in Education program other undergraduate programs offered include Bachelor of Arts, Bachelor of Science, Bachelor of Music, and Bachelor of Fine Arts degrees.
-Graduate programs include the Master of Education degree, Secondary Education Graduate Teacher Certification program, Master of Science in Family Life Ministries, Director of Christian Education Specialist Diploma program, Master of Parish Education degrees for church professionals, Master of Arts in Gerontology and Aging Studies, Master of Business Administration, Master of Arts in Human Services, Master of Public Health, and a Registered Nurse/Bachelor of Science in Nursing program, the last two of which were begun in 2012.
+Graduate program, Master of Science in Family Life Ministries, Director of Christian Education Specialist Diploma program, Master of Parish Education degrees for church professionals, Master of Arts in Gerontology and Aging Studies, Master of Business Administration, Master of Arts in Human Services, Master of Public Health, and a Registered Nurse/Bachelor of Science in Nursing program, the last two of which were begun in 2012.